IvanoskiHarmonia/quiz-service/.github/ISSUE_TEMPLATE/quiz-service--feature-template.md

 ## Feature Overview

 ### Summary
-Provide a concise summary of the new feature or enhancement for the Bookstore API.
+Provide a concise summary of the new feature or enhancement for the Quiz App.

 ### Rationale
 - **Motivation**: Describe the main reasons or the problem that necessitates this feature.
-- **Functionality**: Detail what this feature will achieve or how it will improve the API.
+- **Functionality**: Detail what this feature will achieve or how it will improve the backend functionality.
-- **Impact**: Identify the main components of the API that will be affected, such as specific endpoints, database tables, or any related services.
+- **Impact**: Identify the main components of the backend that will be affected, such as specific endpoints, database tables, or any related services.

 ### Acceptance Criteria
 List the specific conditions that must be met for this feature to be considered complete.
 This might include: